 Holly High School student-athletes maintain a 2.0 GPA.
 Students who meet the MHSAA and HOLLY HIGH SCHOOL standard will be eligible to participate in athletics.
 Students who meet the MHSAA standard, but who do not meet the HOLLY HIGH SCHOOL standard, will be placed on academic probation.
 Participation will then be determined by weekly progress reports turned into the Athletic Director every Thursday, but no later than Friday (or last day of the week).
 Participation / non-participation will be determined by the weekly progress report.
 If the 2.0 standard is not met, the student-athlete will be subject to one week of ineligibility (Monday through Sunday).
-Students who fail to turn in their progress report will be considered ineligible.
-Students who are on academic probation and fail to earn the 2.0 requirement three times during the season will be dropped from the team.
+Students who fail to turn in their progress report will be dropped from the team.
 (Should the student-athlete demonstrate improvement each week, the Athletic Director may choose to allow the athlete to remain on the team and continue monitoring their progress.)